Nithesh011/azure-ecommerce-data-platform/README.md

 ## 📌 Project Overview

-This project implements a real world e-commerce data platform using Azure services.
+This project implements a real-world e-commerce data platform using Azure services.
-It includes both **batch ingestion** and **real time streaming** ingestion and follows the **Medallion Architecture** (RAW → BRONZE → SILVER → GOLD).
+It includes both **batch ingestion** and **real-time streaming** ingestion and follows the **Medallion Architecture** (RAW → BRONZE → SILVER → GOLD).

 The data source is **FakeStore API**, and the platform ingests:

 - Products (batch)
 - Users (batch)
-- Carts/Orders (real time streaming via Event Hub)
+- Carts/Orders (real-time streaming via Event Hub)

 This project demonstrates end-to-end Data Engineering skills:
 ✔ Ingestion